SysCodeMY/CryptoEstateAPI/README.md

 CryptoEstate is a blockchain-powered digital asset management platform aims to provide a secure, transparent and verifiable method to digitize real-world assets and manage ‘rights’ of creation, ownership, usage & transfer.
 Developers can build their own application or program to interact with CryptoEstate platform via API to view data that are allowed by CryptoEstate.

 # API Guideline (For C# Language)
-This guideline uses C# programming language and can be implemented in various programming language.
+This guideline can be implemented in various programming language.
 In this document, there are four example of implementation of CryptoEstate API :

 - [C# Programming Language](https://github.com/SysCodeMY/CryptoEstateAPI/wiki/CryptoEstate-API-Implementation-on-C%23-Language)
 - [PHP Programming Language](https://github.com/SysCodeMY/CryptoEstateAPI/wiki/CryptoEstate-API-Implementation-on-PHP-&-JavaScript-Language)